-The registration process has finished.
-On August 22, 2019 an email will be sent to the captains of the selected teams confirming their participation.
+The registration process is open through the registration form.
+On August 24, 2020 an email will be sent to the captains of the selected teams confirming their participation.

 The purpose of the International CyberEx is to carry out a cyber exercise among the Member States of the Organization of American States (OAS) and of the countries invited by the National Institute of Cybersecurity of Spain (INCIBE) in order to strengthen the ability to respond to cyber incidents, as well as to improve collaboration and cooperation in this type of incident.
 The exercise focuses directly on technical security profiles with strong knowledge in the field of Information and Communication Technologies (ICT).

 The language used during the cyber exercise is English.

 The cyber exercise will take place in form of a CTF (Capture the Flag) in small teams.
 This format is based on a model of cyber security competition and is designed to serve as a training exercise that allows participants to gain experience in tracking an intrusion, as well as to improve reaction capacities to cyber attacks analogous to those that happen in the real world.
 There are two main styles for the CTF: attack/defense and jeopardy.
 The latter is suitable for expanding technical capabilities.

 Jeopardy-style competitions are usually composed of several categories of problems, each containing a variety of questions of different values.
 Teams compete in an 8-hour session for being the first to solve the greatest number of challenges but do not directly attack each other.